jsilamkoti/classteamup/README.md

 3. **Team Dashboard**:
    - Once assigned to a team, view your team details
-   - See teammate information and common availability times
+   - See teammate information and skills
-   - Contact team members directly

-## 📱 Authentication Options

-ClassTeamUp supports authentication via Supabase:

-- Email/Password authentication

-To configure additional authentication providers, update your Supabase auth settings in the Supabase dashboard.
+   - Browse skill visualizations with proficiency levels

 ## 🛠️ Technology Stack